Managing Bats in Buildings

 - Ensure that there is no way for bats to find their way into human living quarters

-- Limit the number of entries by blocking undesirable access points
+- Limit the number of entry points used by bats by blocking undesirable access points

-- Do any repair work and a seasonal cleanup in late November or December when bats have left their summer roosts
+- Do any repair work and a seasonal cleanup from October to March, when bats have left their summer roosts

 Be careful not to disturb a bat hibernation site.
 This can cause them to burn off valuable stored energy and die of starvation.